 - Melt the white chocolate in the microwave at 15-second intervals until it begins to melt.
 Add the white chocolate to the egg and cream mixture, stirring to combine.
 Let cool completely and chill in the fridge for 1 hour or until thickened.
 The cream should set into a solid mass.

 - With the remaining infused cream, add additional heavy cream to amount to 1 cup total.
 Chill until cold.

-- Combine 3 ½ ounces bittersweet chocolate with ¼ cup plus 2 tbsp heavy cream in a medium bowl.
+- Combine 3 ½ ounces bittersweet chocolate with ¼ cup plus 2 tablespoon heavy cream in a medium bowl.
 Microwave for 15 seconds and stir to combine.
 Continue to microwave at 15-second intervals until the chocolate begins to melt.
 Stir until well combined.
 Spread the ganache on the bottom of the pie crust in an even layer.
 Chill for 30 minutes or until the ganache has set.

 - Whip the remaining infused cream until stiff peaks form.
 Add ½ of the whipped infused cream into the egg-cream mixture, beating until well combined.
 Fold in the remaining whipped infused cream until combined.
 Pour into the pie crust with the ganache and smooth the top.
 Let chill overnight.

 - Prepare the whipped cream.
-Whip ½ cup heavy cream with 2 tbsp powdered sugar until stiff peaks form.
+Whip ½ cup heavy cream with 2 tablespoon powdered sugar until stiff peaks form.
 Place large dollops of the whipped cream on the pie and garnish with chopped pistachios.
 Serve.